“Do one thing every day that scares you.”

 You were too young to remember this, but you fell countless times before you learned to walk.

-Before you learned to walk, you had to crawl.
+Before you were able to walk, you had to crawl.

 And in your early stages of learning how to walk, you fell down, a lot.

-Although it was uncomfortable, you didn’t stop or give up because you didn’t know what giving up was.
+Although it was uncomfortable, you didn’t stop or give up because you didn’t know what quitting was.

 That same thought never crossed your parents’ minds either.